Plan History and Purpose

 How You Participate

 You choose how to invest your own and NSHE’s contributions.
 The amount of money that you accumulate will greatly depend on the performance of the investments you choose.
-TIAA provides eight dedicated financial consultants that are available Monday through Friday on any of NSHE’s eight campuses to assist you in your investment deliberations.
-To schedule a session, simply visit www.tiaa.org/nshe and click on Schedule a Session (North) or Schedule a Session (South) on the right side of the page.
+TIAA provides dedicated financial consultants that are available Monday through Friday on any of NSHE’s eight campuses to assist you in your investment deliberations.
+Until further notice, TIAA is conducting its counseling sessions virtually, to schedule a session, simply visit the TIAA Virtual Counseling link.

 When You are Eligible to Receive Your Retirement Benefits